anthonyesp/SSVEPcharacterization/README.md

 # SSVEP-BCI characterization

 ## short description
-Data and code for the metrological characterization of a low-cost wearable brain-computer interface relying on SSVEP
+Data and code for the metrological characterization of a low-cost wearable brain-computer interface relying on SSVEP.

+Data are provided as .mat files.
+Code was implemented in Matlab R2020b as an example of data processing.

 ## less short description
 The low-cost wearable brain-computer interface operation relies on steady-state visually evoked potentials (SSVEP).